Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

 @section build_cmake_intro General

-This article describes **CMake**-based build process which is now suggested as a standard way to produce the binaries of Open CASCADE Technology from sources. *OCCT requires CMake version 2.8.12 or later*.
+This article describes the **CMake**-based build process which is now suggested as a standard way to produce the binaries of Open CASCADE Technology from sources. *OCCT requires CMake version 2.8.12 or later*.

 @note Comparing to the previous (6.x) releases of Open CASCADE Technology, OCCT 7.0 comes with a complete set of CMake scripts and projects, so that there is no need to use WOK anymore.
 Moreover, CMake gives you a powerful configuration tool which allows to control many aspects of OCCT deployment.
 At the same time this tool is quite intuitive which is a significant advantage over the legacy WOK utilities.